tecladocode/web-dev-bootcamp/curriculum/section04/lectures/07_grouping_elements/README.md

 ## The `<main>` element
 :::

-`<main>` represent the main content of the document.
+`<main>` represents the main content of the document.
 It's the content which is unique to this particular page, so it doesn't include things like the header bar, navigation, the page footer, *etc.*

 Your document should contain a single `<main>` element, which should be placed inside the `<body>` element.